Elements of Industrial Interior Design

 A common thread throughout all industrially designed spaces is the use of a natural and neutral color palette, and bringing in a multitude of textures, to create minimal yet interesting contrasts and add a whole lot of character.

 The most common colors you’ll see in industrial homes are neutral browns, whites, greys, black and charcoal – and each will give off a different atmosphere.
-Whites contrasted with natural browns and tans will give the room a clean and relaxed feel (cue: The Sensation Collection), while the use of black or charcoal accents will make a bold-yet-chic statement.
+Whites contrasted with natural browns and tans will give the room a clean and relaxed feel (cue: kitchen designs), while the use of black or charcoal accents will make a bold-yet-chic statement.

 Lighting, Lighting, Lighting